 But we can get more specific.
-There are some key pain points that LXP purchasers share:
+L&D leaders face a number of complex challenges.
+Here are some of the key ones that LXP purchasers share:

 Learning content is underused in most businesses.
 Learners either can’t find it or find it too much effort to try.
 Alternatively, employees in these companies don’t see independent learning as part of their jobs so engagement with non-mandatory content is non-existent.

-LXPs are built to target this above all else - to make the conditions perfect for self-improvement to spring up.
+LXPs are built to target this in a number of ways - to make the conditions perfect for self-improvement to spring up.